 STEP 2 – WRAP THE NAILS

 First up, protect your cuticles from the acetone by applying cuticle oil around the nail.
 Then, cut five cotton pads in half so that you have a piece for each nail.
 Soak the cotton pad in Sample Beauty’s Acetone Nail Polish Remover, then wrap around the nail.
 Secure in place by wrapping tin foil over the top.

 Watch your favourite TV show, catch up on your reading or start a new series to pass the time.
 Wait for around 10-15 minutes, then check whether the polish is ready to be removed.
 You should be able to tell just by looking if it’s ready to take off (it will curl up at the edges) or check by gently pushing the polish to see if it moves – this should take barely any pressure.
 If it’s not quite there yet, wait another five minutes and then check again.

 Using the Tweezerman Pushy & Nail Cleaning tool, gently push and lift the excess polish off the nail.
 Only use gentle pressure, so as not to damage the natural nail.
 If it feels difficult to remove or the pushy is scraping the nail, they may need soaking in acetone for a little longer.
 Wipe off any access with an acetone-soaked cotton pad.

 STEP 5 – CONDITION

-Once all the polish has been removed, add some hydration back in with the Dr. Haushka Cuticle Oil, and your nails will be restored to their natural glory.
+Once all the polish has been removed, add some hydration back in with a cuticle oil, and your nails will be restored to their natural glory.
 All finished without a damaged nail in sight!